 Analysis of a single bulk tank milk sample from a farm is a simple, convenient, and relatively inexpensive way to capture a snapshot of current milk quality and animal health on a farm, and can be a highly specific (albeit poorly sensitive) screening test for major contagious mastitis pathogens (Staph. aureus and Strep. agalactiae; Godkin and Leslie 1993).
-Our bulk tank sampling strategy (collecting a single sample) differs slightly from previous work describing the bacteriology of milk from bedded pack farms, where four or five consecutive bulk tank milk pickups were collected and then pooled for analysis (Barberg et al., 2007b, Shane et al., 2010, Lobeck et al., 2012).
-We acknowledge that analysis of a single BTM sample comes with limitations.
+Our bulk tank sampling strategy (collecting a single sample) differed from previous work describing the bacteriology of milk from bedded pack farms, where four or five consecutive bulk tank milk pickups were collected and then pooled for analysis (Barberg et al., 2007b, Shane et al., 2010, Lobeck et al., 2012).
+We acknowledge that analysis of a single BTM sample in the current study comes with limitations.
 Bacterial groups traditionally considered to be primarily environmental in origin (non-ag.
 Strep., Staph spp., coliforms), may enter BTM from cows with an intramammary infection, but also may originate from non-specific contamination (teat and udder skin, bedding, manure, or other environmental sources; Elmoslemany et al., 2009).
 Furthermore, a single bulk tank sample does not give insight into long-term, consistent patterns of a particular farm’s milk quality as is possible from repeated BTM samplings (Jayarao and Wolfgang, 2003).
 With the financial constraints of research on commercial dairy farms, the limitations inherent in performing analysis of a single bulk tank milk sample from each farm were a trade-off for the ability to get a picture of milk quality on a larger number of farms included in the study.

 Udder health outcomes included in the current study (percent cows with elevSCS, percent cows with chronSCS, percent cows with newSCS, BTSCC, and average SCS) did not differ significantly between facility types.
 Although some previous work has found BTSCC to be elevated for CBP farms (425,000 cells/mL over all four seasons, Black et. al 2013; 325,000 cells/mL during summer, Barberg et. al 2007b), other groups have also found udder health and milk quality measures on bedded pack farms are similar to farms using more traditional facility types.
 Specifically, subclinical mastitis prevalence levels did not differ between compost bedded packs and two types of freestall housing in Minnesota and South Dakota, where the percent of cows in a herd with an SCC on test day ≥200,000 cells/mL was 33.4, 26.8, and 26.8% for compost bedded packs, cross-ventilated freestalls, and naturally-vented freestalls (Lobeck et al., 2011).
 Eckelkamp et. al 2016a found no significant difference in subclinical mastitis prevalence in CBP vs. sand-bedded freestalls in Kentucky with a history of low BTSCC (21.8 and 19.4%, respectively), as well as no difference in BTSCC between the two facility types (229,582 and 205,131 cells/mL, respectively).
 Subclinical mastitis prevalence was 27.7% for 12 CBP farms in Minnesota (Barberg et. al 2007b), which may be more representative of the general population of bedded pack farms in that state as there were no inclusion criteria around maintaining a low SCC previous to the start of the study.
 The prevalence of subclinical mastitis for herds in the current study is similar to previous work in the US (26% for bedded packs, 23.7% for freestall barns).
 In contrast, Fávero et. al (2015) found a much higher prevalence of subclinical mastitis (43.8%) and percent new infections (20.9%) for three bedded pack farms in Brazil than the current study (26 and 7% respectively, for the three bedded packs with available data).